TedTschopp/tedt.org/_posts/Homepage/2010-01-01-Program-Architect-for-SCE.com.md

 - Represented SCE’s digital and ecommerce interests on the Utility Information Technology Benchmark (UNITE) group.

-description: "Technical team lead and single-point of contact for technical accountability\
-    \ on SCE's eCommerce channel from project concept through completion.   \n"
+description: "I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion."
-seo-description: "Technical team lead and single-point of contact for technical accountability\
-    \ on SCE's eCommerce channel from project concept through completion.  \n"
+seo-description: "I served as the technical team lead and the single-point of contact for technical accountability on SCE's eCommerce channel, overseeing the project from concept through completion."

 categories: Home
 tags: